dianamartina/complete-js-advanced/README.md

 Guess the Number it's a game where you can guess a hidden number.

 Modal pop-up component, it's visible when clicking on one of the buttons on the page app.
 It can be hidden using the X button, click on the blur background, or the Esc key.

+Dice game between two players.
+Wins the one who gets more than 50 points faster.
+The player can hold the dice or the sum of the last rolls and add them to the score.
+If rolls 1 the game will switch to the other player and lose all the current points.